supamii/ah-swagger-plugin/README.md

   name: 'myAction',
   summary: 'A simple summary of my action',
   description: 'A detailed description of my action.',
+  responseSchemas: {
+    // By default set this 200 property to provide a sample response in the form of a JSON schema
+    // object.
+Since schemas can get pretty bulky, consider requiring a file instead of having
+    // everything in-line.
+E.g. '200': require('myResponseSchema.js')
+    //
+    // It's also possible to automate schema generation with json-schema-generator with json-patch.
+    '200': {
+      description: 'Sample http 200 response',
+      schema: {
+        type: 'object',
+        properties: {
+          'marco': {
+            type: 'string',
+            example: 'polo'
+          }
+        }
+      }
+    }
+  },
   inputs: {
     required: [ 'myParam' ],
     // Each input parameter needs to be defined as a property, including input parameters for routes.